zacjones93/egghead-instructor-101-guide/01-invited/first-lesson.md

 **Just pause.**

-Pause, and repeat where you were interupted.
+Pause, and repeat where you were interrupted.
 Pauses are SO easy to edit out, and you should feel free to use them. **Pause a lot.**.
 Take a deep breath.
 Speak with confidence!
 You *are* the expert.

 Everyone want to hear what you have to say.

 ### Upload Your Lesson

 Now that the draft is complete, share it with your mentor using DropBox or another similar service.
-Ask your mentor to screenshare with you for the editing process, so that you can get some guidance as needed for the first pass.
+Ask your mentor to screen share with you for the editing process, so that you can get some guidance as needed for the first pass.
 This can save **hours** trying to figure things out.

 Your mentor knows what we are looking for!